cinqict/jenkinsdev/blog1.md

 ```

 ## Summarize
-This Dockerfile and init Groovy scripts gives use a simple Jenkins image which we can run en destroy in seconds and
+These Dockerfile and init Groovy scripts gives me a simple Jenkins image which i can run en destroy in seconds and
- is therefore very useful for developing your Jenkinsfiles and init Groovy scripts.
+ is therefore very useful for developing my Jenkinsfiles and init Groovy scripts.

 Eric Cornet <br>